makiki99/h3-multiplayer-tutorial/Chapter01/lesson002.md

 The online lobby also features a reputation system.
 Everyone starts at zero reputation, but it can go into the negative values.
 When someone adds you to their friendlist, your reputation will grow.
 If someone will add you to their blacklist, your reputation will drop.
 Reaching negative reputation can result in most people not wanting to play with you.

 ### Online rules
 You will probably also notice "Online gaming rules", which leads to [this](http://h3hota.com/en/rules) link.
-The rules, and common modifications to them will be explained in the next lessons.
+The rules, and common modifications to them will be explained in the [next chapter](../Chapter02/lesson003.md) - be sure to read it before hopping into a game with someone you don't know.